diannedejesus/update_contacts/readme.md

 Learn how to create a low-fidelity wireframe in Lucidchart to include within your software design document. -->

 ## Goals and milestones
-- [completed]Modify the admin view / dashboard / update the dashboard view to have needed data, historical data list view might not be the most pertinent
-- [completed]How will the verified list page handle a disabled accesslink/contact.
-Disable further action for the item.
 - [partial]Make accessLink code on lists clickable to have it ![send an email] or display a printable page.
     -[]format and redact printable page

-- [completed]Add the count of items to the submitlist page view and if the info has been verified already.
-Perhaps order it by verification status
-- [completed]Modify the submitlist view to not include data since we will only be display unique values and won't represent all changes made.
-This includes timestamp.
+-[]Verify if the receipt page works with cases that have two names divided by the slash symbol -[]Implement the forget password option
+-[]Implement password obscurity and option for showing -[]Change the comparison on the compare page, in the data has been verified then compare the historic with the verified data but only if no unverified submits exist

 ### Secondary Goals
-- [ ]Add input verification to receipt page for after the fact email entry

-- [ ]Rename pages and routes

-- [] {extra} create process to verfiy credentials for reading and editiong contacts
-- [ ]Have a button to add credentials that leads to a form page; if this part remains in the app.
-    - [ ]Pretty sure the app will only use one set of credentials so we wont need the form unless the user want to replace their credetials or modify.
-- [completed] Credentials: add or remove access to your contacts credentials.
-    - [][additional feature] Might eliminate the storage of this data and just ask user to verify everytime they want to access

-- [][additional feature] allow for adding a reason for disabling
+-[]Find an alternative method for handling names and other data without seperating with $ and splitting -[]test failed conditions of each section and implement a fix
+    -[]create a plan for this

+- [ ]Format phones numbers to a standard representation (if needed)
+    - [additional] permit user to post a name to associate number phone number too
+    - [additional] Limit the type of phone numbers to match outlooks limits
+    - [] unify number and type array to avoid errors match number and type

 ### Wishlist Feature
-- [ ][additional Feature] Collect submit fails with reason for fail
+- [ ][additional Feature] Collect submit fails with reason for fail (imcomplete information, missing name, etc.)
-- [ ][additional Feature] Click through handler, session detection
 - [ ][additional Feature] Submit contact changes to exchange
+- [ ][additional feature] allow for adding a reason for disabling
-- [ ][additional Feature]Possibly track who enters an email after the fact for a receipt but does not want it associated to its account.
+- [ ][additional Feature] Possibly track who enters an email after-the-fact for a receipt but does not want it associated to their account.
+- [ ][additional Feature] Add a field for the access-link to be filled in manually if none is provided.
 - [ ][Wishlist] Dashboard with visualizations
+- [ ][wishlist] integrate USPS address validity verification
+- [ ][wishlist] Click through handler, session detection
+- [ ][wishlist] Eliminate or have the storage of credentials as optional and just ask user to verify everytime they want to access
+    --Might not be possible since it is needed to send emails from that account
 - [ ][wishlist] find the structure of the information to use for limiting the import.
 Try to implement dynamicly.
     - [ ][wishist] will also be used to define the information to select from the data.

-- [ ][wishlist] integrate USPS address validity verification
+### Future
+-[]Refactor application:
+    -[]Rename pages and routes
+    -[]Review ux to ensure it is understandable by user -[]Modify form verification code, either integrate a pgk or move it to make it more cleaner and change the way it processes information to make it more intuitive for the user.
+Possible not use sessions for this data.
+    -[]Determine how to handle account creation, seperate data, teams...
+    -[]create two separate apps that interact through databases.

 ### Completed
-- [partial] Filter data (selection from outlook not working
+- [partial] Filter data (selection from outlook not working)
 - [completed] Review changes view
 - [completed] Database implementation
 - [completed] User view / form